camunda/camunda-docs-manual/content/user-guide/process-engine/database/database-schema.md

 The default configuration of the [MetricsReporter]({{< ref "/user-guide/process-engine/metrics.md#metrics-reporter">}}) will create one row per [metric]({{< ref "/user-guide/process-engine/metrics.md#built-in-metrics">}}) in `ACT_RU_METER_LOG` every 15 minutes.

 {{< note title="Heads Up!" class="warning" >}}
 If you are an enterprise customer, your license agreement might require you to report some metrics annually.
-Please store `root-process-instance-start`, `activity-instance-start`, `executed-decision-instances` and `executed-decision-elements` metrics for at least 15 months until they were reported.
+Please store `root-process-instance-start`, `activity-instance-start`, `executed-decision-instances` and `executed-decision-elements` metrics for at least 18 months until they were reported.
+{{< /note >}}

+## Task Metrics Log (ACT_RU_TASK_METER_LOG)

+The `ACT_RU_TASK_METER_LOG` table contains a collection of task related metrics that can help draw conclusions about usage, load and performance of the BPM platform.
+Task metrics contain a pseudonymized and fixed-length value of task assignees and their time of appearance.
+Please find detailed information about how task metrics are collected in the [Metrics User Guide]({{< ref "/user-guide/process-engine/metrics.md">}}).

+Every assignment of a task to an assignee will create one row in `ACT_RU_TASK_METER_LOG`.

+{{< note title="Heads Up!" class="warning" >}}
+If you are an enterprise customer, your license agreement might require you to report some metrics annually.
+Please store task metrics for at least 18 months until they were reported.
 {{< /note >}}

 # Entity Relationship Diagrams